Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/css-variables.md

 Whenever possible, we'll assign CSS variables at the base component level (e.g., `.navbar` for navbar and its sub-components).
 This reduces guessing on where and how to customize, and allows for easy modifications by our team in future updates.

-### Dark text rule

-Using CSS variables allows a better flexibility on certain rules.
-This way we adapt our text variant color to our dark variants components instead of rewriting rules for each component.
-This process implies to override some existing CSS variables and to re-initialize those in some cases.

-Here is our proposal to handle the different text variants over the website:

-{{< scss-docs name="root-dark-rule" file="scss/_root.scss" >}}

 ## Prefix

 Most CSS variables use a prefix to avoid collisions with your own codebase.
 This prefix is in addition to the `--` that's required on every CSS variable.